 Following a mandatory vaccination policy could give rise to potential discrimination issues.
 Where there has been different treatment between the vaccinated and the unvaccinated, this might amount to indirect discrimination.
 The Discrimination (Jersey) Law 2013 provides protection against discrimination in relation to race, age, sex (including discrimination based on sex, sexual orientation, gender re-assignment, pregnancy, and maternity) and disability.
-We anticipate that the most likely protected characteristics which could be infringed by a mandatory vaccination policy are age, disability, sex and pregnancy.
+We anticipate that the most likely protected characteristics which could be infringed by a mandatory vaccination policy are age and disability.

 - Age: the vaccine roll-out in Jersey is being based largely on the vulnerability of the individual, and age is a relevant factor in considering vulnerability.
 Older members of some workplaces may be vaccinated prior to younger workers, who may not be offered a vaccine until late 2021 – if at all, as the Government of Jersey are yet to confirm whether under 18’s will be offered the covid-19 vaccination.